Face Detection & Verification

 // ... existing initializations ...

-// Load FaceNet model
+// Load FaceNet model from common resources

 val modelData = ByteString(*Res.readBytes("files/facenet_512.tflite"))